by Terri Reddout

 In Portland, Oregon Alpha Media’s Skype Live Studio holds just over 150 people.
 Over 250 artists hold sessions in the theater each year.

-During the last year those artists ranged from Alt-J and David Gray to Flo Rida to Jason Aldean.
+Artists range from Alt-J and David Gray to Flo Rida to Jason Aldean.
 KINK 101.9, the radio group’s adult album alternative station is the biggest user.
-From their web site you’ll find a link to RSVP to see one of these sessions in person.
+From their web site you can see who is on the calendar and how you can RSVP to see them.

 - Watch the above video